jacksonboy3615/EDA-with-Syuzhet---Hotel-Reviews/README.md

 R — Data cleaning, visualization, and analysis

-🔗 Connect with Me
+Used Packages: tidyverse, dplyr, ggplot2, plotly — Data wrangling & visualization, tm, Syuzhet

-If you’d like to discuss data analysis, Python, or TV series 😄 Find me on [LinkedIn](https://www.linkedin.com/in/jae-hwan-kim-274190100/) or contact me via email: jkim3615@gmail.com! tidyverse, dplyr, ggplot2, plotly — Data wrangling & visualization
+# 🔗 Connect with Me

-tm, Syuzhet — Text mining & sentiment analysis
+If you’d like to discuss data analysis, Python, or TV series 😄 Find me on [LinkedIn](https://www.linkedin.com/in/jae-hwan-kim-274190100/) or contact me via email: jkim3615@gmail.com!